Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

 - The author or owner of the copyright must sign Form XIV and SOP (Statement of Particulars).

-- Power of Attorney is needed If the filling is being done by a representative or an advocate and not by the applicant.
+- Power of Attorney is needed If the filling is done by a representative or an advocate and not by the applicant.

 - Statement of further Particulars is required for other copyrighted works but not for cinematograph films.

-Or as an another example, under the US copyright law, an applicant needs to submit three items:
+As another example, under the US copyright law, an applicant needs to submit three items:

 - A complete application form which can be sent on online mode.